 With additional funding from the student group Stop Motion Sickness I invited Mandy Ord up from Canberra, Dillon Naylor from Melbourne and Glenn Smith from Sydney to show their work to visual communication design students and discuss how they went about making it.
 Mindful of the possibility of regional differences from the research I was doing into the Australian small press scene at the time it seemed interesting to have a speaker from three different cities.
 Each comics creator made a 45-60 minute presentation of their work followed by a Q&A session.
 Naylor profiled his comic about share-household shenanigans Pop Culture & 2 Minute Noodles, Ord her intensely inky, autobiographical tales of life in Canberra, Wilnot, and Smith his painstakingly linear drawn, slice-of-life The Sydney Morning Hell.
 Each guest also led a practical, sequential graphic workshop with a small group of students.
 Gerard Ashworth, also from Sydney, who attended the seminar helped out.
 The event was a small but significant moment in Australian comics history, especially in terms of the study of the medium within the ‘academy’.

 The title?
 Attempted irony, perhaps?
-I think I was put in a defensive position by some of my colleagues about claiming comics as a valid medium of visual communication back in those days, thirteen years ago.
-Photography was the then popular medium followed by graphic design and illustration whilst comics, animation and video were off to one side.
+I think I was put in a defensive position by some of my academic design colleagues about claiming comics as a valid medium of visual communication back in those days, thirteen years ago.
+Photography was the then popular medium followed by graphic design and illustration whilst comics, animation and video were perceived as a lesser form.
 The poster was a good piece of visual communication by the then student Neil Heymann, now a New York based advertising designer.
 Teaching comics as practice was the hurdle then.
 A steeper jump followed with the notion of comics being considered as a medium of scholarly study and research.

 This is the fourth in a series of posts called Archives of Australian Comics History that document moments in the recent history of Australian comics, particularly alternative comics and the Australian Small Press.
 I started researching this subject in the late 1990s and it eventually led to my PhD thesis: Ph.D.
 Macquarie University, Division of Society, Culture, Media and Philosophy, A Study Of Contemporary Australian Alternative Comics 1992-2000 With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
 On completion of the research I donated the materials and comics I had collected to the National Library of Australia: Michael Hill Collection of Australian Comics.